- Saqer Almarri

 - Andrew Scholtz

-Associate Professor of Classics, PhD 1997, Yale University.
+Associate Professor of Classics and Undergraduate Director, PhD 1997, Yale University.
 Greek Literature

 - John H. Starks, Jr.